AbderrahmanAboumouslim/boxob-blog/src/post/2021-07-03-the-defender.md

   and my uncle arranged my cousins and me for what we are to do in a circumstance like this in the event that we need to live.
 Keep to the floor, get out of the line of fire, explore for shelter, hold up for fortification.
-  How I trusted I would never need to review these enlightening, but the gunfire hitting against the divider of my party benefit shop brutally yanks me back onto the ground of reality.
 author: Rokinos
 date: 2021-07-03T17:45:46.006Z
 tags: